 As a "cognitive education specialist", I bring the worlds of education and psychology together into a unique, well-rounded approach to learning and metacognition.
 My students learn how to learn by becoming aware of their thinking processes, developing a positive attitude toward learning, and turning thinking strategies into thinking habits that stick around for life.

 I have been fortunate to work with many different types of students, and also to demonstrate the value of Mediated Learning techniques to teachers, parents, therapists, and other educators through various consultations and workshops developed from my academic studies in psychology, hands-on clinical experience, and extensive training at the Feuerstein Institute.
 My practice has now grown wider to include pedagogical evaluations and programming recommendations, workshops focusing on best-practices in literacy education, and case management for students with special learning needs.

-I have had the pleasure of travelling around the world to conduct workshops and work with children and teachers in different cultures.
-My latest adventure has brought me to The Robert Muller LIFE School in Panajachel, Guatemala, with my husband and two school-aged children.
+I have had the pleasure of travelling around the world to conduct workshops and work with children in different cultures and different countries.
+My latest adventure brings me to The Robert Muller LIFE School in Panajachel, Guatemala, with my husband and two school-aged children.